Rolling Grant

 Step-by-step application flow

-This is where you answer how objectives become outputs and outcomes.
-Most failures happen here, because teams include a lot of passion but weak operational detail.
+This is where objectives become activities, outputs, and outcomes.
+Most failures happen at this stage, because teams bring a lot of conviction and thin operational detail.
+In some cases this step may be supported by a planning grant — ask.

 At what point your project usually gets judged